1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Tips
 When it comes down to choose the right nozzle size, it all depends on what you want to print and how detailed it should be.
 The standard size of 0.4mm the printers come with is a good starting point.
 But you may find yourself in the situation that you want to print more detailed objects or objects which should be more sturdy or where it doesn't matter if the surface doesn't look as clean and flat as possible, so you probably should adjust the size and switch to a smaller oder bigger diameter like 0.2-0.3mm for detailed objects and 0.6mm for the 'rougher' prints.
 Keep in mind though that the printing time increases by choosing a smaller diameter and it decreases when you are using a bigger diameter.
 Search the web for more specific informations about finding and choosing the right nozzle size for your project.

 In case you're using *Cura* as a slicer, make sure you update to the current version v5.x (Note: It doesn't run at Ubuntu versions below 20.x though) as it uses the new Arachne engine and offers better quality as a result of that.
-In case you never heard of that, I recommend to watch the following videos from [Thomas Sanladerer](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A) or read the articles at his page [https://toms3d.org/](https://toms3d.org/) where he shows the result of using a 0.6mm nozzle with Cura v5.x comparing to a 0.4 nozzle using Cura 4.x - you barely can see a difference.
+In case you never heard of that, I recommend to watch the following videos from [Thomas Sanladerer](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A) or read the articles at his page [https://toms3d.org/](https://toms3d.org/) where he shows the result of using a 0.6mm nozzle with Cura v5.x comparing to a 0.4 nozzle using Cura 4.x (spoiler: you barely can see a difference).

 - [Video: 0.4mm nozzles just became obsolete](https://www.youtube.com/watch?v=WgXM2zPusXo)
   [Article: 0.4mm nozzles just became obsolete](https://toms3d.org/2022/07/28/arachne-in-prusaslicer-0-4mm-nozzles-just-became-obsolete/)